FlorianMichael/EloGitCalculator/README.md

 ### Command-line mode

-You can still use the script as a classic CLI tool by providing arguments.
+You can also use the script as a CLI tool by providing arguments.
 For example:

 ```bash
 python git_ratings_analyzer.py \